Argentina–Brazil relations: Avoid US Dollar

-In 2 May 2023, the presidents of Argentina and Brazil have announced plans to continue working on the development of a mechanism allowing them to avoid using the US dollar in bilateral trade.
+On 2 May 2023, the presidents of Argentina and Brazil have announced plans to continue working on the development of a mechanism allowing them to avoid using the US dollar in bilateral trade.
 The proposed plan involves a line of credit to finance Brazilian companies that export to Argentina with the intention of avoiding use of the dollar.

 Investment

 Argentina is the main destination for Brazilian investment in South America.
 Brazilian investments in Argentina are mostly in oil, cement, mining, steel, textiles, cosmetics, banks, food, and beverages.
-According to the United Nations Economic Commission for Latin America and the Caribbean, forty percent of direct investment in Argentina comes from Brazil.
+According to the United Nations Economic Commission for the Americas and the Caribbean, forty percent of direct investment in Argentina comes from Brazil.

 Common memberships

 Argentina and Brazil both hold membership in a number of multinational organizations, including: